-ICTP is pleased to announce that its 2020 Salam Distinguished Lectures Series will feature theoretical physicist Marc Mézard, Director of l’École normale supérieure, Paris, France.
-Professor Mézard will deliver three lectures on topics ranging from artificial intelligence to statistical physics of inference and machine learning.
+ICTP is pleased to announce that its 2023 Salam Distinguished Lecture Series will feature theoretical physicist Sandu Popescu, professor of physics at the University of Bristol, UK.
+Popescu will deliver three lectures on topics related to the fundamental aspects of quantum physics.

-The three lectures will take place from 27 to 29 January in ICTP's Budinich Lecture Hall and will be livestreamed as well.
+The three lectures will take place from 25 to 27 January in ICTP's Budinich Lecture Hall.
 Light refreshments will be served afterwards.
-All are welcome to attend the events.
+All are welcome to attend.

 The lectures will also be livestreamed.

 Professor Popescu's main field of research centres on the conceptual and fundamental aspects of quantum physics.
 He is a pioneer of quantum information, best known for his work on entanglement and the associated phenomenon of non-locality, which are crucial for our current understanding of quantum theory.
 He has also worked on many other aspects of quantum theory, ranging from the very fundamental, to designing practical experiments (such as the first quantum teleportation experiment), to patentable commercial applications.